gvwilson/sensibleadventures/misc/bear-02.md

 trees!"

 It was as if she had kicked a beehive.
 Suddenly the soldiers had their swords in their hands, and were galloping forward.
-Noxy turned Cloak in a wide arc and flew back over the battle.
+Noxy turned Charger in a wide arc and flew back over the battle.
 This time the smugglers ignored her.
 A few arrows flew, but the first squad of soldiers came crashing through the trees too quickly for the smugglers to get off a